gerald-guerrero/student_enrollment/README.md

 __Update__
 1. Go to the student details page of the student you created
+2. Click the `Withdraw` button next to a section to withdraw\
+from the associated section for the current student
-2. Click the `Update Info` link to go to the update page
+3. Click the `Update Info` link to go to the update page
-3. Change any of the student fields and click submit
+4. Change any of the student fields and click submit

 __Delete__
 1. On the student details page, click the `Delete` link